 I have been a photography enthusiast since my dad gave me an old Kodak Brownie camera as a child.
 In high school I was the guy who didn’t go anywhere without a camera taking pictures for both the newspaper and year book.
 The first college application I filled out was for Randolph Tech and their Photography curriculum.
 My parents were not willing to spend the money required for the needed equipment so I enrolled at the local tech school in Computer Technology.
 I shot for the college paper while I changed majors to Police Science.
 I have continued to shoot mostly portraits and charity events.
 Today I am shooting less portraits and trying to shoot more close-up (macro) when I get a chance.
 I am fortunate to have a wife who indulges my habit and doesn’t get too mad when I tell her how much a particular piece of equipment costs.
 My fun job is DJ’ing on Wednesday nights at the local skating rink (Jellybeans-Cary) playing 80’s music.
 My full-time endeavor was working in government as a Computer Security Incident Response Team (CSIRT) lead, but I retired after 31 years of government service in January 2016.
 I quickly failed at retirement and went back to work as a federal government IT security contractor supporting a small data center that provides web hosting for a large federal customer.
-While that job was a good learning experience around vulnerability management and identity management associated with tokens, I missed incident response joined the Computer Incident Response Team at a Fortune 50 insurance company in July.
+While that job was a good learning experience around vulnerability management and identity management associated with tokens, I missed incident response joined the Computer Incident Response Team in the financial sector in July 2016.

 Several years ago, I took up cycling for fitness to go along with working out with a personal trainer.
 Between the exercise and eating better, I lost about 30 pounds and I now only take one med for my type II diabetes, but a broken wrist suffered while mountain biking has set my fitness program back a bit.
 In my high school days, B.C. (before car), I used to ride my Schwinn LeTour practically everywhere and had a route I did at least three times a week.
 During the summers I worked at my Grandmother’s motel in Blowing Rock and I would take the bike with me.
 I regularly rode the Blue Ridge Parkway and actually made the ride between Boone and Blowing Rock on 321 a couple of times.
 Rediscovering my passion for riding has been very rewarding, but at the same time frustrating as I never seem to have time to ride when the days get shorter in the fall and winter.
 Hopefully I can keep Saturdays open and take some good long rides to make up what I miss during the week.